filswan/multi-chain-storage/README.md

 - The token of the extra part that is locked will be returned to the user through the unlock operation later

 ### DAO Organization
+- If Dao detects that the file uploaded by the user has been chained, it will trigger a signature operation

+### DAO Signature
-If Dao detects that the file uploaded by the user has been chained, it will trigger a signature operation <br>
+- If Dao detects that the file uploaded by the user has been chained, it will trigger a signature operation

-### Unlock payment
+### Unlock Payment
 When more than half of the dao have been signed, the unlock operation will be triggered <br>
 The part that needs to be paid will be deducted from the locked token, and the remaining token will be returned to the user